Research shows that 99% of employees would like to work remotely at least some of the time.

 You’ve got the techniques you need to run a tight ship for your remote company.
 You know how to overcome common challenges and run productive meetings that don’t waste everyone’s time.

 But a team is only as good as the tools they use.
-You need to make it easy for your remote staff to stay in contact.
+You must make it easy for your remote staff to stay in contact.

-Make that more accessible with a remote office phone system.
-It’ll keep your team on the same page.
+Make that more accessible with a small business phone system.
+It’ll keep your remote team on the same page.
 It’s the best way to keep your business open for customers and get more work done.

 Once you make the switch, you’ll forever bridge the gap between virtual and in-office teams.